Bochner-type theorems for distributional category: Related results

-\begin{remark} The simplest example of a closed $c$-symplectic (actually symplectic) manifold having non-negative Ricci (actually sectional) curvature is $M=T^2\times S^2$, and here we have $b_1(M)=2 < 3 = \cat(M)$.
-Of course, this example generalizes to any product $T^{2k} \times N^{2n-2k}$, where $N$ is any simply connected symplectic $(2n-2k)$-manifold.
-For these examples, the second estimate of Theorem~\ref{opth1} is sharp --- but the manifold is \emph{not} a torus.
-Besides these product examples, there are the Calabi--Yau manifolds with infinite fundamental groups~\cite{Yau} (although most physicists take their fundamental groups to be finite). \end{remark}
+\begin{remark} The simplest examples of closed $c$-symplectic (actually symplectic) manifolds having non-negative Ricci (actually sectional) curvature are the products $M^{2n}=T^{2k} \times N^{2n-2k}$ for closed simply connected symplectic $(2n-2k)$-manifolds $N$.
+Here, we have $b_1(M)=2k < n+k = \cat(M)$.
+For such a product manifold $M$, the second estimate of Theorem~\ref{opth1} is sharp, but $M$ is \emph{not} a torus.
+Besides these examples, there are the Calabi--Yau manifolds with infinite fundamental groups~\cite{Yau} (although most physicists take their fundamental groups to be finite). \end{remark}

 The paper~\cite{FH}, which formulated a minimal model approach to rational LS-category, essentially re-invigorated the subject.
 One of the main results of~\cite{FH} relates the ``size" of (all) the Gottlieb groups of a space with the LS-category of its rationalization (in the simply connected case) as follows: if $X$ is a simply connected topological space, then $\dim(G_*(X)\otimes_{\Z}\Q)\le\cat(X_{\Q})$, where $X_{\Q}$ is the rationalization of $X$.
 For non-simply connected spaces, an integral analog of the above result for the first Gottlieb group was obtained in~\cite{Op2} using Theorem~\ref{hurewicz}.